-Last Updated on July 13, 2022
+Last Updated on August 10, 2023

-Choosing a domain name with Godaddy and going with web hosting with Bluehost is the way to go.
+Bluehost is currently one of the top web hosting providers powering over 2 million websites.
+Choosing a domain name with GoDaddy and going with web hosting with Bluehost is the way to go.

 Pointing your Godaddy domain to Bluehost is quick and easy.
-In this post, I’m going to go over how to point Godaddy domain to Bluehost step by step.
+In this post, I’m going to go over how to point GoDaddy domain to Bluehost step by step.

-How To Point Domain Name From Godaddy To Bluehost Hosting
+How To Point Domain Name From GoDaddy To Bluehost Hosting

 It’s very common for most people to buy their domain names from a separate domain registrar company like Godaddy.

 I highly recommend you get domain privacy, so your private information isn’t out for telemarketers to bug you all day long.

 Let’s get started with this step-by-step guide on how to point domain name from Godaddy to Bluehost hosting.

-Video Tutorial: How To Point Godaddy Domain Name To Bluehost Hosting
+Video Tutorial: How To Point GoDaddy Domain Name To Bluehost Hosting

-How To Point Godaddy Domain To Bluehost Hosting
+How To Point GoDaddy Domain To Bluehost

 When you purchase a domain name from a separate company than your web hosting, you will need to point your nameservers to the hosting company you are using which in this instance would be Bluehost.

-Purchasing your web hosting from a hosting provider, you will find that your account will include nameservers.
+By purchasing your web hosting from a hosting provider, you will find that your account will include nameservers.

 By following this step-by-step how to point Godaddy domain to Bluehost guide, you will have this completed in no time.